cooperdk/YAPO-e-plus/README.md

 `makemigrations` and `migrate`

 These commands, which are built into Django, are required to update the database schema.
-You will use it often, unless you use the compiled version of YAPO in which these functions are run by starting a separate program.
+You will use it often, unless you use the compiled version of YAPO in which these functions are run by starting a separate program ("yapo-maintenance" without any parameters).
+The commands are no longer needed to initialize a new database - YAPO will do that for you.

+`shell`

+If you know what you're doing, this parameter will start a Python shell with the Django environment set up.
+You can import the database models and work directly with them, but you should know what you're doing.

 #### Installation and upgrade instructions

 ##### Local install

+*If you don't know much about Python or getting this kind of stuff to work, you may want to turn to my compiled version of YAPO instead.
+Look under "releases" here on Github, or visit http://www.porn-organizer.org for the latest release.*

 1. **Get a copy of YAPO onto your computer**.
 Either by downloading the zip, by getting the [docker image](https://hub.docker.com/repository/docker/cooperdk/yapo-eplus/general), or by [cloning from git](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
-The docker image will require some work to setup, since every video folder must be mounted in the image.
+The docker image will require some work to setup, since every video folder must be mounted in the container.

 1. **Clone the git branch of your choice** - master or develop.
 Do this by doing: